 Brain aneurysms are a frequent occurrence in the United States, affecting a substantial number of individuals.
 On average, around 30,000 people lose their lives each year due to this condition.
-Understanding brain aneurysms is crucial for prevention and safeguarding our well-being.
+Understanding a brain aneurysm is crucial for prevention and safeguarding our well-being.

 What Is a Brain Aneurysm?